 Prior to joining the coaching staff at OLLU, Salazar played for the inaugural men’s team in 2007 and served as captain.
 His coaching experience includes positions as goalkeeper coach for Trinity University and the University of the Incarnate Word as well as Central Catholic High School.

 Salazar currently holds USSF C, NSCAA Advanced Regional and NSCAA National Goalkeeping licenses.

-He and his wife, Colleen, married in 2011 and have two sons, Aidan and Kyle.
+He and his wife, Colleen, are parents to two sons, Aidan and Kyle.

 Marcelo Chapa began his coaching career at Our Lady of the Lake University (OLLU) in 2015 as a graduate assistant, and he continued on in that capacity through the 2016 season.
 In 2017, Chapa became the assistant coach for the team.